 A body submerged in a liquid, such as a gate valve in a dam or the wall of a tank, is subjected to fluid pressure acting normal to its surface and distributed over its area.
 In problems where fluid forces are appreciable, we must determine the resultant force due to the distribution of pressure on the surface and the position at which this resultant acts.
-For systems open to the atmosphere, the atmospheric pressure p_0 acts over all surfaces and thus yields a zero resultant.
-In such cases, then, we need to consider only the gage pressure $p = \rho gh$, which is the increment above atmospheric pressure.
+For systems open to the atmosphere, the atmospheric pressure $p_0$ acts over all surfaces and thus yields a zero resultant.
+In such cases, then, we need to consider only the gage pressure $p = \rho gh$ , which is the increment above atmospheric pressure.

 Consider the special but common case of the action of hydrostatic pressure on the surface of a rectangular plate submerged in a liquid.
-Figure 5/32a shows such a plate 1-2-3-4 with its top edge horizontal and with the plane of the plate making an arbitrary angle θ with the vertical plane.
+Figure 5/32a shows such a plate 1-2-3-4 with its top edge horizontal and with the plane of the plate making an arbitrary angle $\theta$ with the vertical plane.
 The horizontal surface of the liquid is represented by the x-y' plane.
-The fluid pressure (gage) acting normal to the plate at point 2 is

-See Table D/1, Appendix D, for table of densities. [†]Atmospheric pressure at sea level may be taken to be 101.3 kPa or 14.7 lb/in.2 represented by the arrow 6-2 and equals ρg times the vertical distance from the liquid surface to point 2.
+The fluid pressure (gage) acting normal to the plate at point 2 is represented by the arrow 6-2 and equals $\rho g$ times the vertical distance from the liquid surface to point 2.
 This same pressure acts at all points along the edge 2-3.
-At point 1 on the lower edge, the fluid pressure equals ρg times the depth of point 1, and this pressure is the same at all points along edge 1-4.
+At point 1 on the lower edge, the fluid pressure equals $\rho g$ times the depth of point 1, and this pressure is the same at all points along edge 1-4.
 The variation of pressure p over the area of the plate is governed by the linear depth relationship and therefore it is represented by the arrow p, shown in Fig. 5/32b, which varies linearly from the value 6-2 to the value 5-1.
 The resultant force produced by this pressure distribution is represented by R, which acts at some point P called the center of pressure.